Minnielam/Spitzer_IRS_Spectra/README.md

-# water_megamasers
+# Spitzer IRS Specta

-Some Simple tools for spectral conversion a long way to go
+This is a simple tool for Spitzer data conversion

+Read Spitzer spectra from IPAC table type, resample them to the same wavelength range (optional), and write to new ascii table.